cliosight/Docs/Spec.md

 }
 ```
 # Automation <a name="automation"></a>
 Simple UI like forms and dashboards are useful.
-However for developing a full-fledged cloud hosted CRM application, automating tasks is mandatory.
+However, for developing a full-fledged cloud-hosted CRM application, automating tasks is necessary.
 Our syntax provides a shorthand for one-click deployment of automation code.
-Provision for custom Javascript and Python code will be available in the next release.
+Provision for custom Javascript/Python code will be available soon.

 ## Sending Email Notification on Event <a name="trigger_email"></a>
 Sending notifications on events can be configured like any other backend component.